DanielTockan/Rainforest-Store/README.md

 It's purpose was to create a standalone table that stored a record for each of the combinations between the counterpart tables as a row.
 A lot of prior code and rationale was required for this to function.

 Within the order model, the product model and the order-product join were imported.
-It was vital that these imports was carried out in only one of the counterparts, and not both to prevent recursion problems from happening.
+It was vital that these imports was carried out in only one of the counterparts, and not both to prevent recursion errors from occuring.

 ```py
 from app import db